Skip to main content Skip to navigation

 PSYCH 548: Clinical Externship

-Note: If students are involved in clinical work at an off-campus agency (e.g., VA in Spokane), then students need to register for PSYCH 548 or one of the other appropriate practicum placements.
+Note: If students are involved in clinical work at a practicum other than the WSU Psychology Clinic or WSU Counseling and Psychological Services, then students need to register for PSYCH 548.
 The DCT will advise on practicum/externship registration.
-Most students complete two practica placements each semester, as well as practicum during the summer months (course enrollment not required), to obtain the necessary hours for their internship applications.
+Most students complete two practica placements each semester, as well as practicum during the summer months (course enrollment not required during summer), to obtain the necessary hours for their internship applications.
 Students must be involved in a minimum of one practicum placement each semester in the program at the start of the second year.

 Independent Study